Can a Foreigner Become a Licensed Real Estate Service Practitioner in the Philippines?

 Can foreigners become licensed real estate service practitioners in the Philippines?
 The categorical answer is YES.

 However, it does not seem apparent when you look at the qualifications listed in Section 14 of Republic Act No. 9646, popularly known as the “Real Estate Service Act” (RESA).
-The first qualification provided therein is states that the candidate for the licensure examination must be “a citizen of the Philippines.”
+The first qualification provided therein states that the candidate for the licensure examination must be “a citizen of the Philippines.”

-But RESA does allow foreigners to have the opportunity to become licensed real estate service practitioners in the country under Section 24 (Foreign Reciprocity).
+However, RESA does allow foreigners to have the opportunity to become licensed real estate service practitioners in the country under Section 24 (Foreign Reciprocity).

 RESA grants the right to practice real estate service to a person after he or she passes the licensure examination given by the Professional Regulatory Board of Real Estate Service (See Section 12, RA 9646).
-If we are to read Sections 12, 14 and 24 side by side, Filipinos and foreigners who want to become licensed real estate service practitioners in the Philippines must first be qualified to take and pass the licensure examination.
+If we are to read Sections 12, 14, and 24 side by side, Filipinos and foreigners who want to become licensed real estate service practitioners in the Philippines must first be qualified to take and pass the licensure examination.

 Numerous decisions of the Supreme Court have long recognized as a valid exercise of governmental power the passage of legislation and administrative regulations requiring those who wish to practice certain professions to take and pass licensure examinations.
-For further reference on this point you can read the recent case of BOARD OF MEDICINE, ET AL., vs. YASUYUKI OTA (G.R.
-No. 166097, July 14, 2008)
+For further reference on this point, you can read the recent case of BOARD OF MEDICINE, ET AL., vs. YASUYUKI OTA (G.R.
+No. 166097, July 14, 2008).

 It must be stressed that the license to practice real estate service in the country is a privilege or franchise granted by the government.
 The power to regulate and control the practice of real estate service includes the power to regulate admission to the ranks of those authorized to practice real estate service.

-Now, what does a foreigner have to do in order to be qualified to take the licensure examination for real estate service?
+Now, what does a foreigner have to do to be qualified to take the licensure examination for real estate service?
 Under Section 24, the foreigner must prove that his country “specifically allows Filipino real estate service practitioners to practice within its territorial limits on the same basis as citizens of such foreign country.”

-The said Section states that the PRC may, upon recommendation of the board, approve the registration and authorize the issuance of a certificate of registration with or without examination to a foreigner who is registered under the laws of his country, provided the following conditions are met: (1) that the requirement for the registration or licensing in said foreign state or country are substantially the same as those required and contemplated by the laws of the Philippines; (2) that the laws of such foreign state or country allow the citizens of the Philippines to practice the profession on the same basis and grant the same privileges as the subject or citizens of such foreign state or country; and (3) that the applicant shall submit competent and conclusive documentary evidence, confirmed by the DFA, showing that his country’s existing laws permit citizens of the Philippines to practice the profession under the rules and regulations governing citizens thereof.
+It should be emphasized that the requirements for the registration or licensing in said foreign state or country are substantially the same as those required and contemplated by the laws of the Philippines and that the laws of such foreign state or country allow the citizens of the Philippines to practice the profession on the same basis and grant the same privileges as those enjoyed by the subjects or citizens of such foreign state or country.

-Now, must the foreigner demonstrate to the PRC that the requirements of the foreign law are practical and attainable by Filipinos?
-Or must the foreigner prove first that a Filipino has been granted license and allowed to practice real estate service in said country?
+Now, must the foreigner demonstrate to the PRC that the requirements of foreign law are practical and attainable by Filipinos?
+Or must the foreigner prove first that a Filipino has been granted a license and allowed to practice real estate service in said country?

-The case of Board of Medicine vs. Ota says that “it is enough to prove that the laws in the foreign country permit a Filipino to get license and practice therein.”
-Hence, a foreigner need not prove first that a Filipino has already been granted license and is actually practicing in his/ her country in order to be qualified for the licensure examination or be given a license without examination.
+The case of the Board of Medicine vs. Ota says that “it is enough to prove that the laws in the foreign country permit a Filipino to get license and practice therein.”
+Hence, a foreigner need not prove first that a Filipino has already been granted a license and is actually practicing in his/ her country to be qualified for the licensure examination or be given a license without examination.

 To be required to do so would be an arbitrary exercise of the powers of the PRC as was held in the Ota case.
 All the foreigner has to do is to submit “competent and conclusive documentary evidence, confirmed by the Department of Foreign Affairs, showing that his country’s existing laws permit citizens of the Philippines to practice the profession under the rules and regulations governing citizens thereof.”

 Simply put, a foreigner must submit to the PRC a duly notarized English translation of the foreign law that grants him/her the right to practice real estate service in that foreign country, duly authenticated by the Consul General of the Philippine Embassy of the particular country.
+Now, this requirement is no longer found in Rep. Act No. 8981.
+And, until the requirements of the Ota case are abandoned by the Supreme Court, it is still considered as part of the law of the land.

 Finally, what about foreigners who are licensed real estate service practitioners in other countries?
 Can they practice their profession in the Philippines?
 YES, they can.